crgimenes/slow/README.md

 *Slow* is a simple program that reduces the output speed of programs on the terminal.
 The goal is to give the feeling of an old modem connection.

-The default output speed is *300bps* (bits per second) but you can change it using the *-bps* parameter with either a numeric value or historical modem presets.
+The default output speed is *300bps* (bits per second) but you can change it using the *-b* or *--bps* parameter with either a numeric value or historical modem presets.

 ## Features